kshutkin/rollup-extras/plugin-serve/README.md

 Optional, `string`.

-Host to use, by default, does not provide a host to createServer and lets nodejs decide.
+Host to use, by default, does not provide a host to createServer and lets Node.js decide.

 ### useKoaLogger